Minutes of Town Board Meetings

 New Business:

-3. Knollwood Energy REC contract modifications: Chair Szauter brought the revised contract to the Carroll Selectboard 4/7/2026, at which Board Chair Mycko signed the contract.
-The Town Administrative Assistant needs to complete some additional details after which the contract and support will be completed.
-REC funding (at current price of $31.50) will generate approximately $1,800, which is paid 6 months in arrears.
-Actual revenue will be based on the number of RECs and the market price.
+5. Knollwood Energy REC contract: Chair Szauter brought the revised contract to the Carroll Selectboard 4/7/2026, at which Board Chair Mycko signed the contract.
+Knollwood signed the contract 4/21/2026.
 Member Greer questioned how the segregation of the funds will be done, so the revenue can be collected and used for maintenance of the Public Safety Building Solar array.
 Member Mycko noted it will be accepted as unanticipated revenue, and a warrant article to establish a Special Revenue Fund should be on the 2027 warrant.
-Chair Szauter noted he will send Jack Bingham a copy of the signed contract.
+The warrant article to be included in the 2027 Town vote should be drafted sooner rather than later.

 Old Business: